Did Kittle sneakily wear famous ‘F–k Dallas' shirt in 49ers' win?

 George Kittle isn't slick.
 Nor does he try to be.

-The star 49ers tight end, for a second consecutive season, had a monster game against the Dallas Cowboys in San Francisco's 30-24 win over Dallas on "Sunday Night Football" at Levi's Stadium.
+The star 49ers tight end, for a second consecutive season, had a monster game against the Dallas Cowboys in San Francisco's 30-24 win on "Sunday Night Football" at Levi's Stadium.

 Kittle recorded six receptions for 128 yards and one touchdown in the game, helping lead San Francisco's offense to a second-half surge that carried them to a much-needed victory over one of their NFC rivals.